-For many of us, we know of no obvious way to tell if our breath is bad- you have to look for the subtle signs.
+For many of us, we know of no obvious way to tell if our breath is bad – you have to look for the subtle signs.
 In social situations, for example, you may notice the way people act towards you.
-People may be stepping away from you or keeping their distance when you’re around.
-These could be those very subtle signs that your breath’s a bit…stinky.
-Fortunately for you, there are steps that you can start to make which will improve this.
+People may step away from you or keeping their distance when you’re around.
+These could be those very subtle signs that your breath is a bit…stinky.
+Fortunately, there are steps that you can start to make which can identify bad breath and improve it.

 Common Causes of Bad Breath